olivier-carrere/redaction-technique.org/src/content/docs/en/formats/cas-concret-documentation-de-nufirewall.md

 ## Provide targeted information with ditaval conditional text

 A ditaval file is like the glasses you wear to view a 3D film: the left lens masks one half of the image, the right lens masks the other half.
-But only the **technical editor** has 3D glasses and a complete view of the information contained in the **DITA XML** project.
+But only the **technical writer** has 3D glasses and a complete view of the information contained in the **DITA XML** project.

 The recipients of the information have glasses with two left or two right lenses.
 So they only see part of the information.
 Far from being disadvantaged by this, they have better access to the information.
 The profiling carried out hides from each audience the information they don't need, which for them would just be noise.
 Each audience therefore benefits from better access to the information that concerns it, in line with the famous minimalist concept of less is more.